fibroblast growth factor receptor 1

-The FGFR1 protein spans the cell membrane, so that one end of the protein remains inside the cell and the other end projects from the outer surface of the cell.
-This positioning allows the FGFR1 protein to interact with other proteins called fibroblast growth factors outside the cell and to receive signals that help the cell respond to its environment.
-When a fibroblast growth factor attaches to the FGFR1 protein, the receptor triggers a cascade of chemical reactions inside the cell that instruct the cell to undergo certain changes, such as maturing to take on specialized functions.
-The FGFR1 protein is thought to play an important role in the development of the nervous system.
-This protein may also help regulate the growth of long bones, such as the large bones in the arms and legs.
+The FGFR1 protein spans the cell membrane, so that one end of the protein is inside the cell and the other end projects from the outer surface of the cell.
+This positioning allows the FGFR1 protein to interact with other proteins called fibroblast growth factors (FGFs) outside the cell and to receive signals that help the cell respond to its environment.
+When an FGF attaches to the FGFR1 protein, the receptor triggers a cascade of chemical reactions inside the cell that instruct the cell to undergo certain changes, such as maturing to take on specialized functions.
+This signaling is thought to play an important role in the development and growth of several parts of the body, including the brain, bones of the head and face (craniofacial bones), bones in the hands and feet, and the long bones in the arms and legs.

 The FGFR1 gene is involved in a type of blood cancer called 8p11 myeloproliferative syndrome.
 This condition is characterized by an increased number of white blood cells (myeloproliferative disorder) and the development of lymphoma, a blood-related cancer that causes tumor formation in the lymph nodes.
 The myeloproliferative disorder usually develops into another form of blood cancer called acute myeloid leukemia.
 8p11 myeloproliferative syndrome results from a rearrangement (translocation) of genetic material between chromosome 8 and another chromosome, which fuses part of the FGFR1 gene with part of another gene from the other chromosome.
 The most common partner gene is ZMYM2 on chromosome 13.
 These translocations are found only in cancer cells.